lmc2179/lmc2179.github.io/drafts/description_stats_causal.md

 Observed distributional facts

-What kinds of models of E[y | X] fit
+What kinds of models of E[y | X] fit this data well

-# Level II: Statistical inference about a population
+# Level II: Statistical inference and prediction about a population

+Berk just talks about SI, but Prediction is also inference about a population, ie inferring the number closest to the mean

-SI answers questions like: What is the political opinion of all the people in the state
+SI/P answers questions like: What is the political opinion of all the people in the state?
+Which people will show up on election day?

 Statistical significance of differences (between subgroups, treated/untreated, etc)